 Next, launch the cPanel and log in if necessary.

-Once you’re in cPanel, click on Subdomains.
+Once you’re in cPanel, select Subdomains.

 Select the domain for which you want to create a subdomain in the drop-down menu under Domain.
 Then enter the name of your subdomain in the field labeled Subdomain.